-How Lejonfastigheter made reuse of building materials a priority in their property management
+How to make reuse of building materials a priority

 Adopting reuse practices in real estate requires teamwork.
 At Lejonfastigheter, forming a committed reuse squad within the organization and seeking assistance from industry colleagues and experts to discover effective methods are key strategies that have facilitated the transition from old patterns and habits towards establishing a reuse mindset.